 (If the damper handle is not stuck, but you just aren’t sure how to open or close the damper, click here for directions.)

 Put on goggles and a dust mask.
 Look up inside the fireplace with a flashlight.
 Look for evidence that the damper is jammed by debris, nests, or dead animals that have fallen into the chimney.
 If you suspect a jam, it’s best to let a chimney sweep clear it.
 Bird and bat droppings can contain bacteria that are extremely dangerous to humans.
-A chimney sweep is equipped to clear the jam safely.
+A chimney sweep has the equipment to clear the jam safely.

 The most likely cause of a stuck fireplace damper is a build-up of rust, soot, and creosote on the hinges of the damper.
 Soot and creosote can build up from the normal use of the fireplace.
 Dampers rust when rain comes down the chimney because there is no chimney cap or the chimney cap has deteriorated.

 The damper will have pins on each end that drop into grooves in the sides of the fireplace, forming hinges.
-If the damper is not resting in these grooves, it will not open and close properly and must be re-seated in the grooves.
-(Most steel plate throat dampers can be removed by detaching the damper handle and lifting the damper out of the grooves.)
+If the damper is not resting in these grooves, it will not open and close properly.
+So you must re-seated it in the grooves.
+(You can remove most steel plate throat dampers by detaching the damper handle and then lifting the damper out of the grooves.)
 You can have a chimney sweep clean the damper area, or you can do it yourself.

 WD-40 was first used to prevent rust on the Atlas missile in the 1950.
 The WD actually stands for water dispersal.
 Spray WD-40 on your chimney damper to protect it from rust.
 It will also keep it lubricated so it opens and closes easily.

-If the handle of the stuck fireplace damper is broken, we have replacement damper handles for both fireplace throat dampers and chimney top-sealing dampers.
+To begin with, if the handle of the stuck fireplace damper is broken, there are replacement damper handles for both fireplace throat dampers and chimney top-sealing dampers.

-If the damper is missing, replace it with a top damper, so called because it installs at the top of the chimney.
+Finally, if the damper is missing, replace it with a top damper, so called because it installs at the top of the chimney.
 A cable running down the chimney to the firebox allows you to open and close the damper.
-Top dampers fit more tightly than most throat dampers and pay for themselves in energy savings by keeping heated air inside the home.
+Top dampers fit more tightly than most throat dampers.
+Therefore, they pay for themselves in energy savings by keeping heated air inside the home.